The Leading Provider of Online Consultation, Legal Services, Education and Training

 • Best Interests of the Child: Every Act within the JJ system must focus on the welfare of the child, taking into account their rights to fair proceedings, safeguarding them from danger, and providing opportunities for rehabilitation.

-• Rerouting from Formal Justice System: The JJ Act specifies the value of rerouting cases from formal judicial proceedings to alternative options, such as counselling, mediation, and community service.
+• Rerouting from Formal Justice System: The JJ Act specifies the value of rerouting cases from formal judicial proceedings to alternative options, such as counselling, probation, and community service.

-• No Death Penalty or Life Imprisonment: Under Indian Laws, for Juveniles, those under the age of 18 years cannot face the death penalty or life imprisonment.
+• No Death Penalty or Life Imprisonment: According to section 21, under Indian Laws, for Juveniles, those under the age of 18 years cannot face the death penalty or life imprisonment without any possibility of being released during their lifetime.

 Significant Amendments